noy2711/movie-rating-predictor/README.md

 # movie-rating-predictor

-A statistical model that predicts imdb movie ratings based on a set of features like genre, directors' and actors' facebook likes, length, etc...
+#### A statistical model that predicts imdb movie ratings based on a set of features like genre, directors' and actors' facebook likes, length, etc...
-Prediction algorithms- Logistic Regression, Neural Networks, Random Forest, SVM, KNN, Bagging Classifier.
+#### Prediction algorithms- Logistic Regression, Neural Networks, Random Forest, SVM, KNN and Bagging Classifier.

 <br/>